 Volatility, trend, and momentum are three distinct, yet integrated, ways to view price action

-There are several types of indicators you can use to analyze each type
+There are several types of stock volatility indicators you can use to analyze each type

-Bollinger Bands® and average true range indicators can help you better understand a stock’s volatility profile, at least enough to plot effective entries and exits
+Bollinger Bands® and average true range indicators can help you better understand a stock’s volatility profile, at least enough to plot potential entries and exits

 You’ve done all the fundamental legwork on a stock you’re looking to buy.
 You decide it’s time to pull the trigger.
 Now comes the tactical work.
-You look at the chart and see one of two things: Either the stock has been jumping wildly up and down as if it can’t decide on a clear direction, or the stock’s seemingly motionless as if it doesn’t want to move at all, or the stock has been steadily trending in one direction.
+You look at the chart and notice the stock has been jumping wildly up and down as if it can’t decide on a clear direction, the stock is seemingly motionless as if it doesn’t want to move at all, or the stock has been steadily trending in one direction.